9MOTHER9HORSE9EYES9: Work

 From 22 April to 17 July 2016, the writer posted a science fiction horror story in short installments to apparently random Reddit discussion threads.
+The story was posted in segments as replies to comments in the discussion threads.
 The story, sometimes referred to by others as the Interface series, touches on such topics as "Vietnam, Elizabeth Bathory, the Treblinka concentration camp, humpback whales, the Manson Family and LSD", and particularly involves entities called "flesh interfaces".

+Reception

 The story attracted media notice the day after its first parts were published.
 The Guardian, reporting on the story, described it as "compelling" and "gradually more beautifully and boldly written from multiple narrative perspectives".
 Vice mentioned the possibility of the whole thing being part of a viral marketing campaign for something yet unknown.
+The book Immersion and Participation in Punchdrunk's Theatrical Worlds praised the usage of Reddit as a means of horror and noted how within a week of the first post readers had already set up a wiki to document the story.
 An impromptu fandom collects information about the story in a subreddit and wiki.

-Plot summary

-The story features several loosely-interconnected narratives.
-Most individual narratives are linear, but the story jumps between them non-linearly.

-Early parts of the story focus on two main narratives: